Bill 160: New Amendments to Ontario Occupational Health and Safety Legislation

 Training Standards and Approved Providers

-Bill 160 would amend the Occupational Health and Safety Act (OHSA) to permit the Minister of Labour to establish standards for training programs and approve programs that meet those standards.
-The Minister would also be able to establish standards that a person would have to meet before becoming an "approved training provider" and approve a person as a training provider of one or more "approved training programs."
-The Minister would be required to publish these standards.
+Under Bill 160, the CPO may establish standards for training programs and approve programs that meet those standards.
+The CPO can also establish standards that a person would have to meet before becoming an "approved training provider," and approve a person as a training provider of one or more "approved training programs."
+The CPO is required to publish these standards and may amend them as well.

-In establishing standards and programs and approving persons as training providers, the Minister would have additional powers.
-For example, the Minister could require a person seeking an approval to "provide information, records or accounts" required by the Minister pertaining to the approval.
-The Minister would also be able to "make such inquiries and examinations as he or she considers necessary."
-Finally, the Minister would be able to collect information about a worker’s successful completion of an approved training program.
+In establishing standards and programs and approving persons as training providers, the CPO has additional powers.
+For example, the CPO can require a person seeking an approval to "provide information, records or accounts" required by the CPO pertaining to the approval.
+The CPO can also "make such inquiries and examinations as he or she considers necessary."
+Finally, the CPO has the authority to collect information about a worker’s successful completion of an approved training program.

 Additional Training Provisions

-Currently, the JHSC has the power under the OHSA to make recommendations to a constructor or employer for the improvement of worker health and safety.
-Under Bill 160, if the JHSC did not reach consensus on recommendations, either the worker co-chair or the management co-chair would be able to make written recommendations that would include: (i) the co-chair’s recommendation; (ii) a summary of the position of committee members who support the recommendation; (iii) a summary of the position of committee members who do not support the recommendation; and (iv) information on how the committee attempted to reach consensus.
+Prior to Bill 160, the JHSC had the power under OHSA to make recommendations to a constructor or employer for the improvement of worker health and safety.
+Under Bill 160, if the JHSC does not reach consensus on recommendations, either the worker co-chair or the management co-chair can make written recommendations.

 Implications for Employers

-Bill 160 has only passed first reading on March 3, 2011 and has yet to be referred to legislative committee.
-As such, Bill 160 may or may not become law and/or may be significantly amended before it is enacted.
-However, it is important to note that the Ontario Government has showcased its "record" on occupational health and safety, and has indicated that it plans to implement all 46 recommendations of the Expert Advisory Panel within the next three to five years1.
+It is important to note that the Government of Ontario has showcased its record on occupational health and safety, and has indicated that it plans to implement all 46 recommendations of the Expert Advisory Panel within the next three to five years1.
 Accordingly, it may be that Bill 160 is only the first step in a more comprehensive overhaul of Ontario’s occupational health and safety system.

-1 See February 2011 newsletter from the Council of Ontario Construction Association
+1 See February 2011 newsletter from the Council of Ontario Construction Associates